Houston, we have a problem…

 Also, keep reinforcing the notion that tough guys don’t need to be open with their feelings, especially when they need it most, like when going through a break up or divorce.

 Tell him he’s racist and blame him for a majority of the world’s social injustices.
 Throw in a job demotion or loss to enhance his already isolated and hopeless outlook.
-Now just add a some un-diagnosed mental illness and an incredibly easy access to rifles, handguns, bump-stocks and ammunition and there you have it…
+Now just add in some un-diagnosed mental illness and an incredibly easy access to rifles, handguns, bump-stocks and ammunition and there you have it…

 Or I might be completely and utterly wrong about all of this.